 - 1. Entries will be evaluated in three (3) areas: 1) notebook, 2) artisanship and engineering of the model, and 3) model's racing performance. - 2.
-Trophies will be given for Speed (1st, 2nd and 3rd place) and Design (Best Re-use of Materials) categories. - 3.
-The Design award winner will be selected by the technical judges.
-This award is given to the car that best utilized recycled and salvaged materials.
+Trophies will be given for Speed (1st, 2nd and 3rd place), Design, and Notebook categories. - 3.
+The Design award winner will be selected by a technical judge.